sleede/fab-manager/doc/production_readme.md

 Before installing Fab-manager, we recommend you to:
 - Upgrade your system
-- Setup the server timezone
+- Set up the server timezone
-- Add at least 2GB of swap memory
+- Add at least 2 GB of swap memory
-- Protect your SSH connection by forcing it through a RSA key
+- Protect your SSH connection by forcing it through an RSA key

 You can run the following script as root to easily perform all these operations: